 Among the distinctive features of the department are its emphasis on the connection between values and practice.
 In policy internships, policy research clinics, and many research projects, faculty joins with students to examine a wide range of domestic and international policy issues.

 The Department of Politics and Policy is accepting applications.
 We admit to the Fall and Spring.
-Our priority application deadline for a spring admit is November 1; for fall the deadline is February 1.
+Our priority application deadline for a fall 2016 admit is February 1, 2016; for spring 2017 the deadline is November 1, 2016

 Fall 2016: Priority Deadline: February 1, 2016, Final Deadline: July 1, 2016 (international applicants), August 15, 2016 (domestic applicants)

 Spring 2017: Priority Deadline: November 1, 2016, Final Deadline: November 1, 2016 (international applicants), January 1, 2017 (domestic applicants)